Simouse/lrparser/README.md

 ### For large inputs

-For very large test sequences, you can use `--step` flag to disable memory cache of all input characters.
-Use `--no-pda` to save time if you don't need PDA, or use `--no-pda-label` to hide details of nodes as well as saving time.
-Normally, just `--no-pda-label` is enough.
-I tested my tool against ANSI-C grammar (which is not a LALR1 grammar), and found hundreds of DFA states have been generated.
-Chances are that if you are trying to analyze a grammar that complex, `dot` will freeze when you try to visualize the graph.
+For very large test sequences, you can use `--step` flag to disable memory cache of all input characters (, which is normally unnecessary given the purpose of this tool).
+For very large grammars, the result is almost impossible to observe.
+I tested my tool against ANSI-C grammar (which is not a LALR(1) grammar), and found hundreds of DFA states have been generated.
+Chances are that `dot` will freeze when you try to visualize the graph.

 ### State differences from Bison

 It seems that Bison defines an augmented production for each grammar.
-For example, for simple grammar `S -> a`, bison sees two grammars: `S' -> S; S -> a`.
+For example, for simple grammar `S -> a`, Bison sees two productions: `S' -> S; S -> a`.
 So it may have a few more states than some online tools.
-Besides, when state `S' -> S •` is reached, Bison has to shift the pseudo end token, as if the state is `S' -> S • <end>`, so bison has one more state.
-Since my tool uses an augmented grammar as well, the LALR push-down automaton should have exactly one less state than Bison.
+Besides, when state `S' -> S •` is reached, Bison has to shift the pseudo end token, as if the state is `S' -> S • <end>`.
+Since my tool uses an augmented grammar, but does not have a pseudo end token, the LALR push-down automaton should have exactly one less state than Bison.